saloni027/backend-coding-challenge/README.md

     1) Clone the repository -->           git clone https://github.com/saloni027/backend-coding-challenge.git
     2) Create virtual env and install the requirements.txt -->   python3 -m venv venv | pip install -r requirements.txt
-    3) Do the migrations -->               python manage.py migrate | python manage.py makemigrations
+    3) Do the migrations -->               python manage.py migrate
     4) Run the server -->                 python manage.py runserver

 The api requires authentication for any operation by the User.